wpmetabox/docsv2/docs/tutorials/import-data-meta-box-custom-fields.md

 That’s it!
 You can now review your newly imported Meta Box custom fields.

-## Import Meta Box Custom Fields – Frequently Asked Questions
+## Import Meta Box custom fields – Frequently Asked Questions

 ### Are All Meta Box Custom Fields Supported?